Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Extension: Heuristic AoI Enhancement upon Extra Knowledge

 \section{Extension: Heuristic AoI Enhancement upon Extra Knowledge}

-So far we have proposed an AoI optimal blind solution for clustered OFDMA scheduling where only minimal knowledge is available at the scheduler.
-Nevertheless, in some use scenarios, the scheduler is able to obtain extra knowledge about both the system (e.g. the global UE AoI) and the channels (e.g. the channel SNR measurement).
+{So far we have proposed an AoI-optimal blind solution for clustered OFDMA scheduling where only minimal knowledge is available at the scheduler.
+Nevertheless, in some use scenarios, the scheduler is able to obtain extra knowledge about both the system (e.g. the real-time global UE AoI) and the channels (e.g. the channel SNR measurement).
 Leveraging such knowledge in scheduling will certainly further benefit the system in AoI reduction.
+More specifically, the original scheduling problem \eqref{prob:ofdm_scheduling}, with its MDP nature, can be transformed into a dynamic programming problem with the Bellman equation:

-In the extreme case where a perfect real-time knowledge in global UE AoI and CSI is available, even the global optimum of the Bellmann equation \eqref{eq:bellmann_equation} can be solved.
-Nevertheless, it shall be remarked that such a global optimum can only be achieved through a joint optimization of $l$, $\mathcal{I}_t$ and $\mathbf{A}_t$, which relies on recursive approaches such like Block Coordinated Descent (BCD) or Sine Cosine Algorithm (SCA).
+In the extreme case where a perfect real-time knowledge in global UE AoI and CSI is available, even the global optimum of \eqref{eq:Bellman_equation} can be solved.} Nevertheless, it shall be remarked that such a global optimum can only be achieved through a joint optimization of $l$, $\mathcal{I}_t$ and $\mathbf{A}_t$, which relies on recursive approaches such like Block Coordinated Descent (BCD) or Sine Cosine Algorithm (SCA).
 Unfortunately, in practical scenarios where channels are fading, the convergence of such algorithms can probably take longer than the channel coherence time, which makes them impractical.
 Furthermore, the knowledge degree can be variant in time and space, varying among minimal, imperfect, and perfect levels.
 Therefore, taking a system design perspective, in this section we propose a three-stage resource scheduling framework, where heuristic enhancements can be attached to the optimal blind scheduler for further AoI reduction upon extra knowledge.